David B. Hill

-David Bennett Hill (August 29, 1843 – October 20, 1910) was an American politician from New York who was the 29th Governor of New York from 1885 to 1891 and represented New York in the United States Senate from 1892 to 1897.
+David Bennett Hill (August 29, 1843 – October 20, 1910) was an American politician from New York who was the 29th governor of New York from 1885 to 1891 and represented New York in the United States Senate from 1892 to 1897.

-In 1892, he made an unsuccessful bid for President on a platform of bimetallism, but lost the nomination to Grover Cleveland, his longtime political rival and former running mate.
+In 1892, he made an unsuccessful bid for president on a platform of bimetallism, but lost the nomination to Grover Cleveland, his longtime political rival and former running mate.

 Early life and career

-David B. Hill was born on August 29, 1843 in Havana, New York.
+David B. Hill was born on August 29, 1843, in Havana, New York.
 He was educated locally, studied law, and began a practice in Elmira in 1864.

 In 1864, he was named Elmira City Attorney.

 Hill represented Chemung County in the New York State Assembly in 1871 and 1872.
 Hill was elected an alderman of Elmira in 1880, Mayor of Elmira in 1882, and was President of the New York State Bar Association from 1886 to 1887.
-Hill served as Lieutenant Governor from 1883 to 1885, elected in 1882 on the ticket with Governor Grover Cleveland.

 Governor of New York

+Hill was elected lieutenant governor in 1882, with more votes than the Democratic gubernatorial nominee, Grover Cleveland.

 Hill became governor in 1885, when Cleveland resigned to take office as President of the United States.
-Hill won election to the office of governor in his own right in 1885 and 1888.
+Hill won election to the office of governor in his own right in 1885 and 1888 despite Cleveland losing the state in the concurrent presidential election.

 While Cleveland had publicly advocated for civil service reform, Hill embraced the role of patronage in politics and built up a strong following.
 During Hill's tenure as governor, the Democratic Party organization in New York polarized between those loyal to Hill and those who favored Cleveland.

 As governor, Hill opposed attempts to enact civil service reform and tax liquor.
 He supported regulation of tenement housing and labor reforms such as maximum work hours.
+Several other labor reforms were carried out during Hill's time as governor.

 On May 15, 1885, Hill signed "a bill establishing a 'Forest Preserve' of 715,000 acres that was to remain permanently 'as wild forest lands.'"
 This tract soon became the Adirondack Park.

 During his tenure as governor, William Kemmler was executed in the electric chair, the first inmate in the country ever to be put to death in this manner.
 On April 23, 1889, Hill vetoed a bill from the state legislature that would block the street construction at the Polo Grounds.
 He also vetoed two attempts at ballot reform by the Republican legislature.